bradfa/debos-configs/README.md

 &gt;=5.0 on your build system due to changes to Bullseye's glibc package which enabled static PIE.
 The symptom when you have a too old QEMU is a segfault during the second stage of debootstrapping.

+If you're building Ubuntu targets, you'll need to run `debos` with its `-m` switch to specify more memory, as the default 2048MB is too small to build the generic Linux kernel initrd, like: `debos -m 4096MB x86_64-uefi-focal.yaml`